 Bologna traditionally celebrates New Year's Eve with the Fiera del Bue Grasso (fat ox fair).
 The ox is decorated from horns to tail with flowers and ribbons.
 The church bells are rung, spectators light candles and of course, fireworks are set off.
 At the end, a special lottery is held with the winner getting to keep the ox.

 The procession ends just before midnight in Piazza San Petronio.
-In Piazza Maggiore there are live music, performances, and a street market.
+In Piazza Maggiore, there are live music, performances, and a street market.
 At midnight an effigy of an old man, symbolizing the old year, is thrown into a bonfire.

 New Year’s Eve in Venice

-Many restaurants in Venice go all out with huge feasts on New Year's Eve, starting around 9 p.m. and lasting until midnight.
+Many restaurants in Venice go all out with huge feasts on New Year's Eve, starting at 9 p.m. and lasting until midnight.
 Although expensive, they tend to be very good with many courses and lots of wine.
 Be sure to make a reservation ahead of time because restaurants will fill up early for these special events.

-St Mark's Square has a huge celebration with music, a giant fireworks display, bellini brindisi (toast) and a huge group kiss at midnight.
+St Mark's Square has a huge celebration with music, a giant fireworks display, Bellini Brindisi (toast) and a huge group kiss at midnight.
 The group kiss is also held in Piazza Ferretto in Mestre.